Medical expert of the article

 Indications for ultrasound of the abdominal aorta

-- Pulsating formation in the abdominal cavity.
+- A pulsating formation in the abdominal cavity.

-- Violation of blood circulation in the lower limbs.
+- Circulatory disorders in the lower extremities.

-- Recently suffered abdominal trauma.
+- Recent abdominal trauma.

 Preparation

-Apply gel along the midline of the abdomen approximately 15 cm down from the xiphoid process to the symphysis.
+Apply the gel along the midline of the abdomen approximately 15 cm down from the xiphoid process to the symphysis.

-Adjustment of sensitivity of the device.
+Adjusting the sensitivity of the device.

-Scanning techniques
+Scanning technique

 Gas